guettli/sense-of-taste-bias/README.md

 For me a good example is tofu.

 Tofu does not taste.
-It does not taste good and it does not taste good.
+It does not taste good and it does not taste bad.
 It just does not taste at all - like air.

 But it contains a lot of good stuff.